-We expect to provide periodic updates on MT-6402, MT-8421, MT-5111 and MT-0169 throughout 2022.
-We continue to advance our pipeline of next-generation ETBs, including MT-8421, our ETB targeting CTLA-4, along with ETBs targeting TROP2, TIGIT, and BCMA.
+We expect to provide periodic updates on MT-6402, MT-8421, and MT-0169 throughout 2023.

 We have built up multiple core competencies around the creation and development of ETBs.
 We developed the ETB technology in-house and continue to make iterative improvements in the scaffold and identify new uses of the technology.
-We also developed the proprietary process for manufacturing ETBs under Current Good Manufacturing Process, or cGMP regulatory standards and continue to make improvements to our manufacturing processes.
+We also developed the proprietary process for manufacturing ETBs under Current Good Manufacturing Process ("cGMP") regulatory standards and continue to make improvements to our manufacturing processes.